Tools4everBV/HelloID-Conn-Prov-Target-Topdesk/README.md

     }
 ```

-### Disable department or budgetholder
+### Disable department, budgetholder or manager

-The fields _department_ and _budgetholder_ are both non-required lookup fields in Topdesk.
-This means you first need to look up the field and then use the returned GUID (ID) to set the Topdesk operator.
+The fields _department_, _budgetholder_ and _manager_ are non-required lookup fields in Topdesk.
+This means you first need to look up the field and then use the returned GUID (ID) to set the Topdesk person.

 For example: